[Major revision–posted 4/16/21 (replaces 3/9/20 edition)]

 OP 30.25: Housing and Dining for Students

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth Texas Tech University's policies and procedures for the housing of students, including collections, deposits, and residence hall visitation hours.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth Texas Tech University's policies and procedures for the housing and dining of students.

 (1) A student is residing and continues to reside in the established primary residence of her/his parents (or legal guardian) if it is within a 60-mile radius of Texas Tech University.
 The parents must have established their primary Lubbock residency at least six months prior to the request for an exemption.
 Legal guardianship must have been established by a court of law at least one year prior to a request for an exemption in order to be considered;